PaulBratslavsky/strapi-5-next-blog-post/README.md

 ```

-For the purposes of this tutorial, we will choose to skip the login step.
+For this tutorial, we will choose to skip the login step.

 After we hit enter, we will see the following options: here is what I chose.